 To cut a long story short: it seems as if Greeks are crazy for sunglasses.
 A mild mannered explanation for this obsession would be that Greece is blessed with the Mediterranean sun, and that people want to protect their eyes.
-Okay, that might be the case during the summer month.
 But people are wearing sunglasses all year around.
 One can see them even on rainy winter days on the streets, in public transportation, or in places such as banks, hospitals, supermarkets or shopping malls with their sun glasses.

 Instead, I would very much like to show you a picture.
-Look for a moment with the eyes of typical left-wingers at “the people” out there and at their working places.
+Look for a moment at “the people” out there on the streets and at their working places.
 Do you see them?
 If your answer is yes you are kindly invited to tell me how they look like.

 I know, that’s a rather difficult question.
 You could say, well, they look more or less how all people look like.
 In order to be a little bit more precise you could say that people simply look like you and me.
 That they look like you and me is certainly not far away from the truth.
 The truth, however, is never comfortable.
 And therefore, another, and somewhat uncomfortable question comes up.
 It’s a question you might have never asked yourself before.
 Please tell me if you could make a living just because you look like the way you do?

 Honestly speaking, no one would give me money for my face.
 I couldn’t sell it.
 And the fact that you are reading my blog, instead of parking your Ferrari right now outside a Hollywood studio is the empirical evidence that both of us belong to the “people”.
 With other words you and me we belong to a majority of individuals who’ll never ever get